prometheus/prometheus/docs/feature_flags.md

 This is useful when you do not need to query the Prometheus data locally, but only from a central [remote endpoint](https://prometheus.io/docs/operating/integrations/#remote-endpoints-and-storage).

+## Per-step stats

+`--enable-feature=promql-per-step-stats`

+When enabled, passing `stats=all` in a query request returns per-step statistics.
+Currently this is limited to totalQueryableSamples.

+When disabled in either the engine or the query, per-step statistics are not computed at all.